Admissions

 Burke's prides itself on maximizing playing and leadership opportunities for girls throughout the wide spectrum of skill levels found in any group of middle-school athletes.

-The athletics program is available to all Upper School students with as many as six different teams in a given season practicing indoors and out.
+The Athletics Program is available to all Upper School students with as many as six different teams in a given season practicing indoors and out.

 Teams include volleyball, basketball, cross country, soccer, and futsal.